 Barceloneta is the most popular beach in town.
 It’s incredibly over-crowded and you’ll be lucky to get a space to stretch out, however, this is where all the action is.
 Chiringuitos (beach bars) pump out loud reggae music and people sip on expensive Mojitos (5-10 Euros).
 Young people from all over the world show off their toned bodies and smoke strong cigarettes (amongst other things) and the constant buzz of beach life makes it impossible not to feel excited.

-WARNING: The huge amount of tourists at Bareloneta attract the city’s best pick-pockets.
+WARNING: The huge amount of tourists at Barceloneta attract the city’s best pick-pockets.
 DO NOT leave your bag, even for a second, not even to go to the toilet or to go in the sea.
 I’ve also seen pick-pockets’ hands in tourists’ bags on the metro – take extra care on the “yellow” metro line.

 Once you’ve experienced Barceloneta, take a walk along the promenade that takes you to almost all of Barcelona’s best beaches.
 You’ll see the scene change as you get farther away from Barceloneta.
 Locals play volleyball near Port Olimpica and some of the wilder beach-goers make the most of the nudist beach of Marbella.
-In fact, nudity is legal at all of Barcelona’s beaches.
+In fact, nudity is legal at many of Barcelona’s beaches.
 You may even see the elephant man and his friends, who seem to hang out (literally) across the city all summer.
 They’ve got some great tans!

 4. Get High on a Rooftop Terrace